 The five time Open winner, Ryder Cup captain and legendary course architect J. H. Taylor was commissioned to design and build a challenging new course of natural character.
 Taylor's original layout was 5,814 yards with a bogey of 81.

 Today the course measures 6,546 yards off the back tees with a par of 69 and a SSS of 71.
-Two additional holes have been added in recent times, namely 17a and 18a which allow members to play a shortened but still competitive round of eight or eleven holes.
+Two additional holes have been added in recent times, namely 17a and 18a which allow members to play shortened but still competitive rounds of either eight (1-6 + 17a & 18a) or eleven (1-9 + 17a & 18a) holes without disrupting players coming off the 16th.

 The club's archives include 'Seaford Golf Club, A History', a book written to celebrate the club's centenary.
 It gives a full and fascinating insight into the first hundred years of golf at Seaford and is available to peruse.